Training & Materials

 The course content is focused on strategies to aid in the effective instruction of the food safety activities and documentation that support the creation and implementation of a preventive controls Food Safety Plan.
 Administrative tasks for issuing Food Safety Preventive Controls Alliance certificates is also covered as well as a refresher on effective presentation for the adult learner.

-Upon successful completion of the full, 2.5-day FSPCA Lead Instructor Course for Human Food, you will be qualified to be a Lead Instructor by the FSPCA.
+Upon successful completion of the full FSPCA Lead Instructor Course for Human Food, you will be trained to be a Lead Instructor by the FSPCA.
 Completing this training allows you to deliver the FSPCA Preventive Controls for Human Food course as a Lead Instructor.
 You will receive email notification upon completion of the course with instructions on how to download the Lead Instructor for Human Food FSPCA certificate of completion.

 - Successful completion of the FSPCA Preventive Controls for Human Food Course